SidTheKid007/CensusAPI/README.md

 ## Contents
  [Data Cleaning](/Data%20Cleaning.ipynb) - This file holds the transformations I used to convert the raw Census data into usable API information.

+ [Census API](/API/) - This folder contains the project files for the API portion of the project.

 ## Libaries Used
 ### Database
 * AWS RDS: Postgres